Use Librarians' Review Sources or

 Nutmeg Awards: Connecticut kids vote for their favorite books.
-Grouped by age level.
+Grouped by school grade: 2 - 12.

-Reading Lists By Age: Richland Library's best-books-by-age recommendations.
+Reading Lists By Age (babies through age 13): Richland Library's best-books-by-age recommendations.

-Notable Books By Age: Association for Library Service to Children has 2017 notable books organized by age; past years' lists also available.
+Notable Books By Age (birth through age 14): Association for Library Service to Children has 2017 notable books organized by age (up to age 14); past years' lists also available.

-Concept Book recommendations posted by The Horn Book,
+Concept Book recommendations posted by The Horn Book.
+(Pre-School; K-3)

 Association for Library Service to Children: Award books in many categories.
 Includes lists of books, audiobooks and films recognized for excellence in writing, illustration, video production, fiction, or nonfiction for children and young adults.